Gentle & Painless Tooth Removal

-Having a tooth removed can be intimidating, but sometimes it’s the only way to restore your health and prevent further damage.
-Our highly skilled team --Dr. Chen, , Dr. Chang, Dr. Lu, and Dr. Liu-- will do everything they can to save your tooth before resorting to tooth extraction.
+The thought of having a tooth removed can be intimidating, but sometimes it’s the only way to restore your health and prevent further damage.
+At Holyoke Mall Dental, our highly skilled team of dentists will do everything they can to save your tooth before resorting to tooth extraction.

-Our team of exceptional dentists take the necessary time to create a comfortable environment for extractions that will keep patients at ease, using effective relaxation techniques like sedation dentistry.
+Our team of exceptional dentists takes the necessary time to create a comfortable environment before extractions that keep our patients at ease, using effective relaxation techniques like sedation dentistry.
+This will eliminate any pain or anxiety you may feel during the procedure.

 After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
 We’ve put together a few simple tips for caring for your extraction site:

-- Bite on a gauze pad for 30 to 45 minutes immediately after the appointment.
+- Bite on a gauze pad for 30 to 45 minutes immediately after your appointment

-- If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
-You may have to do this several times.
+- If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes

-- Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for 72 hours.
+- Do not rinse vigorously, suck on straws, smoke, drink alcohol, or brush your teeth next to the extraction site for 72 hours after the procedure

-After a few days you should feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for 2 to 3 days, or a reaction to the medication, call our office immediately.
+After a few days, you should be able to resume your normal activities.
+If you experience heavy bleeding, severe pain, or continued swelling for two to three days, call our office immediately at (413) 538-7400.

 Schedule Your Appointment Today